douglasJovenil/lora-server/README.md

 # LoRa Server

-Helps to create a docker container of a LoRa Server based on [ChirpStack](https://www.chirpstack.io/) using the Semtech protocol and the band frequency of AU915
+Helps to create a docker image of a LoRa Server based on [ChirpStack](https://www.chirpstack.io/) using the Semtech protocol and the band frequency of AU915

 ## 💻 Project